dTeubl/uav_ftc6_presentation/readme.md

-# UAV flight Test Convention 2026
+# UAV flight Test Convention 2025

-Presentation for the 6-th UAV-FTC
+Presentation for the 6-th UAV Flight Test Convention.
+It highlights some measurements with the ACMU system on the DG-800 S UAV.
+The presentation is build around the presentation flight which the crew did during the 5-th UAV Flight Test Convention in 2024.

-goal:
+Content:
-+ Cut the DG-800 S flight from previous conference, and populate the video with ACMU measurements of the actual flight.
++ Presentation slides
-+ Place in data snippets from FT21 as well ehere the video is good quality, and actualy visible.
++ Additional video